carrierwaveuploader/carrierwave/README.md

 #### Easy to extend

-Merb Upload has support for a few different image manipulation libraries in more.
+Merb Upload has support for a few different image manipulation libraries.
 These need *no* code to hook into Merb Upload, because they are simple modules.
 If you want to write your own manipulation library (doesn't need to be for images), you can do the same.

 ## Using Amazon S3